 Zinnia Flower Facts

-Sometimes I like adding fun fact about flowers.
+Sometimes I like adding fun facts about flowers.
 Maybe you will find some of these facts interesting!
 Here are some facts about zinnia flowers:

 - Zinnia flowers are originally from South American, Mexico, and Southwestern United States.